Skip to content

 Things not to Do:

-• Don’t make the mistake of claiming that Singapore is the same as Malaysia, or even worse, claiming that Singapore is far superior.
+• Don’t make the mistake of claiming that Singapore is the same as Malaysia or, even worse, claiming that Singapore is far superior.
 First and foremost, you should be aware that Malaysia and Singapore were formerly one entity and that, after years of political instability and strife between the two countries, Singapore has been able to wean itself off its reliance on Malaysia.
 Thus, praising one nation over another will be considered insulting to the other.
 Simply enjoy your journey and absorb the new experience of being in Asia.

 Pro tip: The Awana SkyWay is a new lift system that can handle double the number of passengers as the previous one while also providing a shorter ride than the Genting Skyway, which will take just 10 minutes.